 Though often associated with sweet things, pecans are actually a very healthy nut packed with all sorts of nutrients.

 Almonds are a healthy, low-carb snack option.
-A one-ounce serving of almonds contains just 3g of net carbs, and are an excellent source of vitamin E, magnesium, riboflavin, copper, phosphorus, and manganese.
+A one-ounce serving of almonds contains just 3g of net carbs and is an excellent source of vitamin E, magnesium, riboflavin, copper, phosphorus and manganese.
 They’re also high in protein, which helps you stay fuller, longer.

 So as you can see, there are plenty of healthy and delicious food options to choose from when following a low-carb diet.
 By including these foods in your meals, you’ll be sure to stay satisfied and on track with your health goals.
 What are some of your favorite low-carb foods?
 Let us know in the comments below!